openhab/openhab-addons/bundles/org.openhab.binding.hue/README.md

 # Philips Hue Binding

 This binding integrates the [Philips Hue Lighting system](https://www.meethue.com).
-The integration happens through the Hue bridge, which acts as an IP gateway to the ZigBee devices.
+The integration happens through the Hue Bridge, which acts as an IP gateway to the ZigBee devices.

 ![Philips Hue](doc/hue.jpg)

 ## Supported Things

-The Hue bridge is required as a "bridge" for accessing any other Hue device.
+The Hue Bridge is required as a "bridge" for accessing any other Hue device.
 It supports the ZigBee LightLink protocol as well as the upwards compatible ZigBee 3.0 protocol.
-There are two types of Hue bridges, generally referred to as v1 (the rounded version) and v2 (the squared version).
+There are two types of Hue Bridges, generally referred to as v1 (the rounded version) and v2 (the squared version).
 Only noticeable difference between the two generation of bridges is the added support for Apple HomeKit in v2.
 Both bridges are fully supported by this binding.